The Medieval Ancestor of Today’s Passport

 In these historical accounts, it is commonly asserted that the term ‘passport’ finds its etymological roots in the French expression ‘laissez-passer,’ signifying safe-conduct, and is purported to have made its inaugural appearance within the context of the 1414 Act.
 It is crucial to acknowledge, however, that these licenses of ‘safe-conduct’ significantly diverged from the contemporary notion of a passport and had been regularly dispensed by the English authorities well before the fifteenth century.

-Yet, prior to delving into an examination of these safe-conducts, it is imperative to recognize another pivotal aspect: the genesis of the British passport cannot be convincingly traced back to 1414 due to the absence of a cohesive political entity known as ‘Britain.’
+Yet, before going into an examination of these safe-conducts, it is imperative to recognize another pivotal aspect: the genesis of the British passport cannot be convincingly traced back to 1414 due to the absence of a cohesive political entity known as ‘Britain.’
 Scotland and various regions of Ireland remained beyond the dominion of English monarchs throughout the latter part of the medieval era, notwithstanding concerted endeavors to assert control over these territories.
 Medieval Ancestor Today’s Passport

 Consequently, it would be factually incorrect, at least until the enactment of the Act of Union in 1707, if not later, to label any such document as ‘British,’ rather than ‘English.’